-Figure 1.9: A scatterplot showing pop\change against median\hh\income.
+Figure 1.9: A scatterplot showing pop_change against median_hh_income.
 Owsley County of Kentucky, is highlighted, which lost 3.63% of its population from 2010 to 2017 and had median household income of \$22,736.
-Explore this scatterplot and dozens of other scatterplots using American Community Survey data on Tableau Public+.
+Explore this scatterplot and dozens of other scatterplots using American Community Survey data on Tableau Public ...

-Examine the variables in the loan50 data set, which are described in Figure 1.4 on page 17.
+Examine the variables in the loan50 data set, which are described in Figure 1.4 on page 19.
 Create two questions about possible relationships between variables in loan50 that are of interest to you.
+On the preceding footnote link for the Guided Practice solution.

-This example examines the relationship between a county's population change from 2010 to 2017 and median household income, which is visualized as a scatterplot in Figure 1.9.
+Example problem: This example examines the relationship between a county's population change from 2010 to 2017 and median household income, which is visualized as a scatterplot in Figure 1.9.
 Are these variables associated?

-The larger the median household income for a county, the higher the population growth observed for the county.
+Solution to the example: The larger the median household income for a county, the higher the population growth observed for the county.
 While this trend isn't true for every county, the trend in the plot is evident.
 Since there is some relationship between the variables, they are associated.

 Because there is a downward trend in Figure 1.8 - counties with more units in multi-unit structures are associated with lower homeownership - these variables are said to be negatively associated.
-A positive association is shown in the relationship between the median\hh\income and pop\change in Figure 1.9, where counties with higher median household income tend to have higher rates of population growth.
+A positive association is shown in the relationship between the median_hh_income and pop_change in Figure 1.9, where counties with higher median household income tend to have higher rates of population growth.